Helpful Information for Current Graduate Students in Chemistry

 Each laboratory shold have a Laboratory Safety Manual in a plastic holder by the door.
 Study it!

 - Radiation Safety - see web page or contact Mark Driscoll (x6848)

 After hours: contact University Police at x6666.

 Note the emergency telephones around campus (marked by a blue light).

-Network issue and software and operating system glitches for college-owned PCs are handled by consultants from Computing and Network Services
+Network issues, software and operating system glitches for college-owned PCs are handled by consultants from Computing and Network Services

 The ESF network is accessible to personal laptops after having been checked by Computing and Network Services and with your advisor's signature.
-For routine use of personal computers, you also have access to computer clusters at ESF and SU, as well as the Chemistry Department cluster.
+For routine use of personal computers, you also have access to computer clusters at ESF and SU.

 You should get an SU account through Information and Technology Services or 443-2677.